 ✔️The fan used to direct the heat can give you very focused heat.

 ❌The presence of a fan makes them noisy

 Propane Space Heaters

 For the most part ceramic, infrared, mica and oil-filled heaters are electric, but we do have the option of propane heaters for RVs too.

 Propane heaters are controversial, and some people do not recommend you purchase them for safety reasons.

 Most propane heaters produce carbon monoxide, and when the concentration becomes too high, health emergencies can occur.

-However, there are some safe options out there, which we have recommend in our list of safe space heaters for your RV, but you should only use as directed and be sure to keep an eye on carbon monoxide levels.
+However, there are some safe options out there, which we have recommended in our list of safe space heaters for your RV, but you should only use them as directed and be sure to keep an eye on carbon monoxide levels.

 Pros And Cons Of Propane Space Heaters For Your RV